-- 5.1 The holder of a General Degree from the RMC of Canada may apply to complete a Major or an Honours Programme at the RMC of Canada, subject to the agreement of the appropriate Dean involved, if she/he has met the requirements for admission into the chosen Programme of Study, as determined by the Faculties and/or departments concerned. - 5.2 The holder of a Major Degree from the RMC of Canada may apply to complete an Honours Programme at the RMC of Canada, subject to the agreement of the Faculties and/or departments involved, if she/he has met the requirements for admission into the chosen Programme of Study, as determined by the Dean. - 5.3 To obtain an Upgraded Degree, the holder of a General or Major Degree from the RMC of Canada must meet all the requirements of the chosen Major or Honours Programme of Study as specified in the RMC of Canada's Undergraduate Calendar, and they must surrender the degree that is being upgraded.
+- 5.1 The holder of a General Degree from RMC may apply to complete a Major or an Honours Programme at RMC, subject to the agreement of the appropriate Dean involved, if she/he has met the requirements for admission into the chosen Programme of Study, as determined by the Faculties and/or departments concerned. - 5.2 The holder of a Major Degree from RMC may apply to complete an Honours Programme at RMC, subject to the agreement of the Faculties and/or departments involved, if she/he has met the requirements for admission into the chosen Programme of Study, as determined by the Dean. - 5.3 To obtain an Upgraded Degree, the holder of a General or Major Degree from RMC must meet all the requirements of the chosen Major or Honours Programme of Study as specified in RMC's Undergraduate Calendar, and they must surrender the degree that is being upgraded.